 During radiation treatment, you will see your radiation oncologist at least once a week to watch for any concerning symptoms.
 Typically, a radiation follow-up will occur between one to three months after completion of your treatment and then may rotate with other health care professionals.

-As always, if you are having severe chest pain at any time, you should seek emergency care and call 911.
+As always, if you are having severe chest pain or any new symptoms concerning for heart disease, you should seek emergency care and call 911.